-Tim Wall, Director September 22, 2016 - May 4, 2017 May 23, 2018 - Current
+Tim Wall, Director September, 2016 - May, 2017 May, 2018 - Current

 Tim is an energetic finance professional who provides leadership and management skills with over 18 years of board experience (Signal Hill Community Association, Rotary Club of Powell River, and Powell River Community Foundation).
 He brings advanced knowledge in budgeting, financial reporting, decision analysis and problem solving to First Credit Union's board.

 His experience working with the Alberta Children's Hospital as Controller as well as for the City of Calgary in areas such as accounting and engineering services provided him with a solid background for director responsibilities.
-Tim has been involved in the Powell River community while working as the Chief Financial Officer for City Transfer/Augusta Recyclers and more recently as the Owner/ Operator of Avid Fitness.
+Tim has been involved in the Powell River community while working as the Chief Financial Officer for City Transfer/Augusta Recyclers and more recently as the Owner/Operator of Avid Fitness.
 Tim has completed level one of the Credit Union Director Achievement (CUDA®) program.

-Vickey Brown, Director
+Vickey Brown, Director May, 2018 - Current

-Vickey resides in the Legendary Village of Cumberland with her husband and two teenage boys.
-She has an educational background in Environmental Studies and Political Science, with a post graduate diploma in Community Economic Development.
-Her work experience is primarily in non-profit leadership and small business.
+Vickey resides in the Legendary Village of Cumberland with her husband and two sons.
+She has an educational background in Environmental Studies and Political Science, with a post graduate diploma in Community Economic Development and Public Leadership and Policy Development.
+Her work experience is primarily in nonprofit leadership and small business.

 Vickey has almost 20 years' experience on non-profit boards.
-She served a 4 year term as School Trustee representing the Village of Cumberland from 2014-18, chaired the Cumberland Community School Society from 2011 - 2014, and is currently the President of the BC Association of Farmers' Markets.
-She was elected as a Councillor for the Village of Cumberland in 2018.
+She served a 4 year term as School Trustee representing the Village of Cumberland from 2014-18, chaired the Cumberland Community School Society from 2011 - 2014, and is past President of the BC Association of Farmers' Markets.
+She was elected as a Councillor for the Village of Cumberland in 2018 and mayor in 2022.
 Vickey brings a wide skill set to the Board, including: business development, marketing and promotions, strategic planning, policy development, governance, and HR.
 Vickey has completed all three levels of the Credit Union Director Achievement (CUDA®) program.

-Sean Dees, Director
+Fred Wagner, Director